vasundra-172/FilmVault/README.md

-# FilmVault - IMDB 2.0
+# FilmVault

 This is an application for users that watch movies regularly.
-In this app, users can select movies to add them in their watchlist, able to filter out movies according to genre, sort them according to ratings in ascending or descending order and can also remove from watchlist if they already watched.
+In this app, users can choose movies to add them to their watchlist, be able to filter out movies according to genre, arrange them either in ascending or descending order based on ratings, and can also remove them from their watchlist if they have already watched.

 Tech Stack-
 - Reactjs